Best Budget Golf Rangefinders 2024

 How we test for the best budget golf rangefinders

-At Golf Monthly we have a comprehensive testing procedure around all laser rangefinders, which involves using different models out on the course over a number of rounds and in different conditions.
-By testing as extensively as this, we are able to get an accurate feel for how each specific model deals with sunlight, rain, and wind etc.
+At Golf Monthly we take product testing very seriously and we have a comprehensive testing procedure when it comes to all laser rangefinders.
+This involves using the different models out on the course over a number of rounds and in different conditions.
+Through this extensive testing we are able to get an accurate feel for how each specific model deals with variables such as sunlight, rain, and wind etc.

-Our entire review team is comprised of avid golfers so rangefinders usually get a thorough testing and we will often compare them side by side with other models for things like accuracy, waterproofing, durability as well as other features.
+Our entire review team is comprised of avid golfers so rangefinders will get a thorough testing.
+Indeed, to get the truest picture of how a product performs we will often compare them side by side with other models for things like accuracy, waterproofing, durability as well as other features.
 That way we can give honest and insightful feedback to you, the reader.
-The final thing we wanted to mention in this section is that no manufacturer can buy a good review.
+It is important to stress that no manufacturer can buy a good review from us.
 Our testing team reviews golf equipment and provides their own opinion as it relates to a product's merits, ensuring that you are getting the most accurate assessment of each product to help you make an informed choice when buying.

 How to choose the best budget golf rangefinder